 parsl.app.app.AppBase This is the base class that defines the two external facing functions that an App must define. parsl.app.bash.BashApp parsl.app.python.PythonApp Extends AppBase to cover the Python App. parsl.dataflow.dflow.DataFlowKernel The DataFlowKernel adds dependency awareness to an existing executor. parsl.dataflow.flow_control.
 Implements threshold-interval based flow control.
-FlowControl parsl.dataflow.memoization.Memoizer Memoizer is responsible for ensuring that identical work is not repeated. parsl.dataflow.strategy.Strategy FlowControl strategy. parsl.dataflow.flow_control.Timer This timer is a simplified version of the FlowControl timer.
+FlowControl parsl.dataflow.memoization.
+This should return a byte sequence which identifies the id_for_memo supplied value for memoization purposes: for any two calls of id_for_memo, the byte sequence should be the same when the "same" value is supplied, and different otherwise. continues on next page parsl.dataflow.memoization.Memoizer Memoizer is responsible for ensuring that identical work is not repeated. parsl.dataflow.states.FINAL_STATES States from which we will never move to another state, because the job has either definitively completed or failed. parsl.dataflow.states.States Enumerates the states a parsl task may be in. parsl.dataflow.strategy.Strategy FlowControl strategy. parsl.dataflow.flow_control.Timer This timer is a simplified version of the FlowControl timer.